j13343sh/Rune-Factory-Inheritance-Research/README.md

 This archive does not claim to prove internal game code or implementation details.

-Its purpose is to document observed behavior and provide models that may explain those observations.
+Its purpose is to document observed behavior and provide reproducible observation-based models that may explain those observations.

 ## Download